AustinReese/UsedVehicleSearch/README.md

 * Allow for users to search by any city using latitude and longitude instead of specific craigslist regions.

-* Track which cities have been scraped recently to add order to the scraping process
+* Track which cities have been scraped recently to add order to the scraping process.

 ## Contributors